python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

 # Demonstrate Modulation

+- There are 3 basic types of modulation we will demonstrate.
+    - Amplitude Shift Keying (ASK)
+    - Frequency Shift Keying (FSK)
+    - Phase Shift Keying (PSK)

 - First select the Generator tab at the top of urh window.

 - Then select `Edit` at the bottom of the urh window.